mne-tools/mne-cpp/doc/gh-pages/pages/development/analyze_event.md

 ---
-title: Event Manager
+title: Event System
 parent: MNE Analyze
 grand_parent: Develop
 nav_order: 2
 ---
-# Event Manager
+# Event System

+This guide covers the event system used in MNE Analyze, not to be confused with the [Event Manager plugin](../learn/analyze_annotationmanager).

 ## Overview